 The Shure SM 57 has a frequency response of 40 Hz up to 15 kHz, while the Heil PR 30 has a frequency response of 40 Hz to 18 kHz, giving the latter an advantage in the frequency response category.
 The Heil PR 30 has a broader frequency range, making it better in some specific applications.

-Like the Heil PR 30, the Shure SM57 is a great option for miking guitar amplifiers, drums, and other instruments, as it has an excellent feedback rejection feature, but it does not have the same sound isolation feature that the Heil PR 30 can do.
+Like the Heil PR 30, the Shure SM57 is a great option for miking guitar amplifiers, snare drum recording, and other instruments, as it has an excellent feedback rejection feature, but it does not have the same sound isolation feature that the Heil PR 30 can do.